futurewei-cloud/chogori-platform/docs/TXN.md

 # at TRH participant, resolving a PUSH (could be either a R-W push or W-W push)
 def Push(targetMTR, candidateMTR):
+    # NB: A lookup for a txn we do not have a status for results in a WAL write for an Abort for this transaction.
     txnStatus = lookupTxnStatus(targetMTR)

     if txnStatus.isCommitted: # case 1 (target TXN already committed)